jrbart/checkpoint/README.md

 }}
 ```

 Now we can create a check.
-The first service that is provided is "green"
+The first probe that is provided is "green"
 which always returns :ok

 ```
 mutation {
   createCheck(
-    service: "green",
+    probe: "green",
     args: "n/a",
     contact: "bob",
     description: "global :ok")